rskrzydelski/pulse-engine/BACKLOG.md

 ------MVP-----------------
-[*] add support for rest of farms
-- add popups to cards with description, descriptions like supported pools, disclaimer
-- add logs/errors messages to the user during on chain analysis
+[*] add logs/errors messages to the user during on chain analysis

 --------Marketing---------------
 - twitter accoount